-Contrast, Odd Coloration and Unexpected Shading.
-Contrast was enhanced to aid in readability in almost all cases.
+Contrast, Odd Coloration, and Unexpected Shading.
+The contrast was enhanced to aid in readability in almost all cases.
 The scanning and optimizing processes brought out aspects of these documents which were simply NOT present in the original.
 Vivid coloration, moire patterns, and under-exposed darkened edges had to be digitally corrected wherever possible.
-And because each section of the large surveys might contain different types and combinations of pen, pencil or scoring marks, the levels of manipulation required for legibility varied throughout a single document.
+And because each section of the large surveys might contain different types and combinations of pen, pencil, or scoring marks, the levels of manipulation required for legibility varied throughout a single document.

 Overlapped Images.
 For your viewing ease, in cases where surveys presented as two or more enlarged images, each image overlaps its neighbor slightly.
 This is meant to help readers more easily transition from one section to the next.

 Enhanced View of Large Surveys.
-Many of the surveys were too large to present as a single enlarged image; these are offered instead in sections.
+Many of the surveys were too large to present as a single enlarged image on this site; these are offered instead in sections.
 Clicking on a different part of the thumbnail results in a different enlarged image.
-The Special Collections has a CD-ROM with a collection of the largest of the surveys as single images at 200%+ magnification.
-These are not available on this site and can only be viewed at the library.

 1) Some browsers have a default to "fit to page" or "shrink pages to fit," meaning that these large images will be compressed to fit on a single sheet of paper.
-This is found sometimes with printers running on Macintosh.
 If this is the type of output desired, then this is not a problem.
 However, if you wish them to print out at full size, you will need to see your printer's manual for how to deselect this option.

-2) Using some browsers, large images will print at the full and intended size, but only as much as will fit on a single page.
-This is found with Internet Explorer 6.0 for Windows.
+2) Using some browsers, large images will print at the full and intended size, but only as much as will fit on a single page. .
 If this is the situation, we recommend you use a different browser from which to view and print.
-Please see directly below for more IE 6.0 info.

 See note above about how the printed images overlap in cases where the survey has been presented in two or more sections.